-- (87) Dual Awards are those in which an accredited course of study results in two separate awards (and two separate Testamurs).
+(89) Dual Awards are those in which an accredited course of study results in two separate awards (and two separate Testamurs).
 The Awards may be two in HE or one in HE and one in VET.
-A dual award may involve one AQF or two AQF levels, e.g. two Masters degrees (both Level 9), or a Bachelor degree (Level 7) combined with a Diploma (Level 5). - (88) Dual Awards may be offered solely by CDU or by CDU in collaboration with a partner Higher Education provider.
-In the latter case, CDU may confer one award and the partner may confer the other. - (89) Ordinarily, the student will be required to enrol in both courses comprising the Dual Award.
-Where the student is able to enrol in one course but will graduate with two awards the Dual Award is known as a Double Degree. - (90) Dual and Double Degree courses must be designed such that the total volume of learning (measured by Credit Points) is less than the volume of learning of the two component courses added together.
-The period of enrolment for dual and double awards will not exceed the maximum period of both awards combined as defined by the Common Course Rules. - (91) The table below lists the Dual Course types currently permitted at CDU.
-Wherever possible, Dual Courses should be designed to take maximum advantage of Advanced Standing provisions. - (92) Dual and Double Course Types involving HE awards by coursework, and AQF Levels:
+A dual award may involve one AQF or two AQF levels, e.g. two Master degrees (both Level 9), or a Bachelor degree (Level 7) combined with a Diploma (Level 5).

+- (90) Dual Awards may be offered solely by CDU or by CDU in collaboration with a partner Higher Education provider.
+In the latter case, CDU may confer one award and the partner may confer the other. - (91) Ordinarily, the student will be required to enrol in both courses comprising the Dual Award.
+Where the student is able to enrol in one course but will graduate with two awards the Dual Award is known as a Double Degree. - (92) Dual and Double Degree courses must be designed such that the total volume of learning (measured by Credit Points) is less than the volume of learning of the two component courses added together.
+The volume of learning allocated in the design of the qualification will depend on the level of the previous qualification, whether the qualification if for deepening (higher proportion at the final qualification) or broadening (greater volume of learning at the lower level) of knowledge/skills or if the qualification leads to professional outcomes or is a generalist qualification.
+The period of enrolment for dual and double awards will not exceed the maximum period of both awards combined as defined by the Enrolment Policy. - (93) The table below lists the Dual Course types currently permitted at CDU.
+Wherever possible, Dual Courses should be designed to take maximum advantage of Advanced Standing provisions. - (94) Dual and Double Course Types involving HE awards by coursework, and AQF Levels:

-Award AQF Level Dual Cert IV / Diploma 4/5
+Award AQF Level

+Dual Cert IV / Diploma 4/5

 Dual Cert IV / Associate Degree 4/6

 Dual Cert IV / Bachelor Degree 4/7

 Dual Diploma / Bachelor Degree 5/7

 Associate Degree / Bachelor Degree 6/7

 Associate Degree / Bachelor Honours Degree (embedded) 6/8

 Double Bachelor Degree 7/7

-Dual Bachelor / Masters Degree 7/9
+Dual Bachelor / Master Degree 7/9

-Dual Grad Cert / Masters Degree 8/9
+Dual Grad Cert / Master Degree 8/9

-Dual Grad Dip / Masters Degree 8/9
+Dual Grad Dip / Master Degree 8/9

-Double Masters Degree 9/9
+Double Master Degree 9/9